Blog

 1. Authenticate Everything

 An often ignored security practice we find when doing Kafka environment analysis for customers is client authentication.
-Many organizations fail to authenticate their Kafka producers and consumers, which may be understandable in some contexts, but with strong support for multiple SASL offerings — including SASL/GSSAPI (Kerberos), SASL/OAUTHBEARER, SASL/SCRAM-SHA-256, SASL/SCRAM-SHA-512, and SASL/PLAIN — securing your cluster to only talk with authenticated clients is fairly straightforward, and definitely worth an organizations time.
+Many organizations fail to authenticate their Kafka producers and consumers, which may be understandable in some contexts, but with strong support for multiple SASL offerings — including SASL/GSSAPI (Kerberos), SASL/OAUTHBEARER, SASL/SCRAM-SHA-256, SASL/SCRAM-SHA-512, and SASL/PLAIN — securing your cluster to only talk with authenticated clients is fairly straightforward, and definitely worth your time.

 2. Encrypt Everything